mirhmousavi/Regex.Persian.Language/README.md

 #### :eight_pointed_black_star: Notes

-* Persian alphabet consists of 32 characters and 3 vowel marks, but for above reasons there are 6 more Arabic characters and 8 more vowel marks that are being used in many texts.
+* Persian alphabet consists of 33 characters (including hamzah) and 3 vowel marks.

 * The important part of this effort, is codepoints range, so you can create your own regex for validating, filtering and finding strings, just put the desired range in it.< br>